$(SL(N),q)$-opers, the $q$-Langlands correspondence, and quantum/classical duality: -opers

 where the normalization constants $p_k =q^{(\frac{k}{2}-1)\sum_{m=1}^L l_{k}}$ are chosen so that $\Pi_k=\Lambda^{ {(\frac{k}{2}}-1)}_{k}$.
 The Bethe equations \eqref{eq:BetheExplicit} can then be written as

 where we recall that $f^{(p)}(z)=f(q^p z)$.

-We observe that the Baxter operators are remarkably similar to the polynomials $\Lambda_k$ and $\cV_k$ (see \eqref{LambdaPoly} and \eqref{eq:BaxterRho}) which we used to describe the zeros of the quantum Wronskians arising from twisted $q$-opers.
-Our main theorem will make this connection precise.
-We begin by proving four lemmas.
+We observe that the Baxter polynomials are remarkably similar to the polynomials $\Lambda_k$ and $\cV_k$ (see \eqref{LambdaPoly} and \eqref{eq:BaxterRho}) which we used to describe the zeros of the quantum Wronskians arising from twisted $q$-opers.
+Our main theorem makes this connection precise.